Another Tale of Madness & Caprice on the Shannon Bradley-Colleary Blog!

 This is my big break.

-Tony-nominated Broadway director, Arvin Brown, who shepherded none other than Meryl Streep in her first play, chose me after auditioning dozens of New York actresses and flew me in from California to play this part at the LongWharf Theater in New Haven, which is often a launching pad to Broadway.
+Tony-nominated Broadway director, Arvin Brown, who shepherded none other than Meryl Streep in her first play, chose me after auditioning dozens of New York actresses and flew me in from California to play this part at the LongWharf Theater in New Haven — a launching pad to Broadway.

 Better yet, Arvin also hired the man I adore to play the William Holden part opposite me.
 Aidan.
 Aidan.
 Aidan.